omar-mostafa-taha/Udacity--Investigate-TMDb-Movie-Dataset/README.md

 * Be able to use vectorized operations in NumPy and pandas to speed up your data analysis code.
 * Become familiar with pandas' Series and DataFrame objects, which allow you to access your data more conveniently.
 * Know how to use Matplotlib to produce plots that show your findings.

+### You can view the data on kaggle through: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata